1989–90 Dallas Mavericks season

-The Mavericks played above .500 basketball for the first half of the regular season, holding a 26–22 record at the All-Star break.
-As the season progressed, the team released Adrian Dantley to free agency; Dantley averaged 14.7 points per game in 45 games with the team.
-The Mavericks finished in third place in the Midwest Division with a 47–35 record, earned the sixth seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.
+After a 5–6 start to the regular season, head coach John MacLeod was fired and replaced with assistant coach Richie Adubato.
+In November, Roy Tarpley was arrested for driving under the influence of drugs, and only played just 45 games.
+The Mavericks played below .500 in winning percentage with a 17–20 start to the regular season, but then posted a seven-game winning streak in January, and later on held a 26–22 record at the All-Star break.
+In January, the team released Adrian Dantley to free agency; Dantley averaged 14.7 points per game in 45 games with the team.
+The Mavericks posted a six-game winning streak in March, and finished in third place in the Midwest Division with a 47–35 record, earning the sixth seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.

-Rolando Blackman led the team in scoring averaging 19.4 points per game, while Derek Harper averaged 18.0 points, 7.4 assists and 2.3 steals per game, and was named to the NBA All-Defensive Second Team, and Tarpley provided the team with 16.8 points, 13.1 rebounds and 1.6 blocks per game, despite only playing just 45 games.
+Rolando Blackman averaged 19.4 points and 3.6 assists per game, while Derek Harper averaged 18.0 points, 7.4 assists and 2.3 steals per game, and was named to the NBA All-Defensive Second Team, and Tarpley provided the team with 16.8 points, 13.1 rebounds and 1.6 blocks per game.
 In addition, Sam Perkins contributed 15.9 points and 7.5 rebounds per game, and James Donaldson provided with 9.1 points and 8.6 rebounds per game.
 Off the bench, Herb Williams averaged 8.6 points, 4.8 rebounds and 1.3 blocks per game, while Brad Davis contributed 6.4 points and 3.3 assists per game, Bill Wennington provided with 4.5 points and 3.3 rebounds per game, and White averaged 4.3 points and 3.1 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Blackman was selected for the 1990 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his final All-Star appearance.

-In the Western Conference First Round of the 1990 NBA playoffs, the Mavericks were swept by the Portland Trail Blazers in three straight games; this would be their final playoff appearance until 2001.
-The Trail Blazers would lose to the defending NBA champion Detroit Pistons in five games in the 1990 NBA Finals.
+Harper finished tied in third place in Defensive Player of the Year voting, while Tarpley finished tied in sixth place in Most Improved Player voting.
+The Mavericks finished ninth in the NBA in home-game attendance, with an attendance of 691,490 at the Reunion Arena during the regular season.